-HRA or house rent allowance, is the most common allowance received by the salaried.
+HRA or house rent allowance is the most common allowance received by the salaried.
 Those who live on rent can maximise on saving tax by claiming a deduction for HRA from the salary.

-This is the detail of salary earned by him.
+This is the detail of his salary earned by him.

 Now, using ClearTax’s HRA calculator, let’s find out how much HRA will be exempt if Aditya decides to pay rent to his parents.

 |D. Actual rent paid – 10% of the basic salary||9,500||10,000||10,500|

 |E. HRA exempt portion (Least of the B, C & D)||9,500||10,000||10,500|